-1.1 GREAT NEIGHBOURHOODS DELIVER PARTNER ADVOCATE 1.1.1 Quality open space network Develop a network of quality open spaces that seamlessly connects residents to accessible, walkable parks, recreational areas, streetscapes and natural landscapes, ensuring ease of access, enhanced community wellbeing, and increased usage of outdoor spaces. ~ m 1.1.2 Connected living Create and maintain neighbourhoods where residents can connect to essential facilities and community infrastructure, fostering a sense of community, enhancing convenience, and improving overall quality of life. ~ >/ 1.1.3 Housing diversity Facilitate affordable and diverse housing options that ensure that everyone has a place to call home in all stages of life. ~ ~
+1.1 GREAT NEIGHBOURHOODS DELIVER PARTNEF ADVOCA Ħ 1.1.1 Quality open space network Develop a network of quality open spaces that seamlessly connects residents to accessible, walkable parks, recreational areas, streetscapes and natural landscapes, ensuring ease of access, enhanced community wellbeing, and increased usage of outdoor spaces. ~ 1.1.2 Connected living Create and maintain neighbourhoods where residents can connect to essential facilities and community infrastructure, fostering a sense of community, enhancing convenience, and improving overall quality of life. ~ ~ 1.1.3 Housing diversity Facilitate affordable and diverse housing options to ensure everyone has a place to call home in all stages of life. ~ ~ 1.1.4 Inclusive public places and spaces Ensure that people of all abilities can connect safely and fully enjoy our public places and spaces by promoting accessibility, inclusivity, and a sense of belonging for everyone in our community. / ~

-WELLBEING DOMAINS INDIC ATOR Connection Health 1.1.1 Percentage of residents that can walk 800m to open space Percentage of deemed quality open space Survey respondents agreed there are plenty of accessible open spaces in the neighbourhood Community Infrastructure index score: percentage of residents that live within a 800n distance (walkable) of community facilities, public transport (train stations and bus stops), recreation facilities, local centres, and parks Survey respondents agreed that medical, mental health and social services are accessible and adequate Sporting facilities and active lifestyle opportunities in the area meet my needs Housing 1.1.3 Percentage of housing of diverse housing options (detached houses, apartments, townhouses) Survey respondents agreed that there are diverse housing options available for everyone across Maitland LGA Rental stress/Mortgage stress
+WELLBEING DOMAINS сом MUNITY INDICATORS Connection 1.1.1 Percentage of residents that live within 400 metre walking distance to a local park or other public open space Percentage of deemed quality open space Survey respondents agreed there are plenty of accessible open spaces in the neighbourhood Connection Health 1.1.2 Overall quality of life in Maitland Community infrastructure index score Survey respondents agreed that medical, mental health and social services are accessible and adequate Survey respondents agreed that sporting facilities and active lifestyle opportunities in the area meet their needs Medical practitioners per 1,000 population Housing 1.1.3 Percentage of diverse housing options (detached houses, apartments, townhouses) Survey respondents agreed that there are diverse housing options available for everyone across Maitland LGA Percentage of the population under rental stress Percentage of the population under mortgage stress Belonging Safety 1.1.4 Survey respondents agreed that community spaces, neighbourhoods, and facilities are welcoming to all Survey respondents agreed that Maitland community is welcoming and supportive of people with disability Survey respondents agreed that it is easy for individuals with disability to access our public spaces, facilities, and programs Survey respondents agreed they feel safe in their local neighbourhoods Seven out of ten major instances of major offences remain stable or improve